Guy Berthiaume: Biography

-On August 30, 2019, he was appointed Scientific Adviser by the Fonds de recherche Société et culture of the Province of Quebec, and on November 1, 2019, he was appointed as Senior Fellow of the Centre for Professional Development of the National Library Board of Singapore for a two-year term.
-On December 9, 2021, he was appointed member of the Scientific Council of the Bibliothèque nationale de France.
+On August 30, 2019, he was appointed Scientific Adviser by the Fonds de recherche Société et culture of the province of Quebec, and on November 1, 2019, he was appointed as Senior Fellow of the Centre for Professional Development of the National Library Board of Singapore for a two-year term.
+On December 9, 2021, he was appointed member of the Scientific Council of the Bibliothèque nationale de France., and on February 24, 2025, his mandate was renewed for three years.

-Berthiaume also acts as strategic advisor to Acfas and the Blue Metropolis Literary Festival.
+Berthiaume also acted as strategic advisor to Acfas and the Blue Metropolis Literary Festival.
 In addition, he chaired the Committee for the Revival of the Latin Quarter of Montréal from December 2021 to June 2022.
-In December 2022, he was appointed to the Executive Committee of the Alumni Network of the Pierre Elliott Foundation.
+Since 2024, he has been member of the Board of Culture Laval.

-Berthiaume was made a member of the Order of Canada in 2021.
+Berthiaume was made a member of the Order of Canada in 2021 and a knight of the National Order of Quebec in 2024.